Gold. Lights. Action.

 Reefton is the West Coast's only inland town, located at a central hub of State Highways with State Highway 69 running north through the town, connecting to State Highway 6, and with State Highway 7 passing through the southern end of Reefton.

-It is approximately one hour's drive from Greymouth and two hour's drive from Hanmer Springs.
+Located within the Buller District, Reefton is approximately one hour's drive from Westport in the north and Greymouth in the south, and two hour's drive from Hanmer Springs.

 The Reefton Visitor Centre is located at